image

 Abidemi: Sure.

-Todd: So, you are from Nigeria and Nigeria has many languages, correct?
+Todd: You are from Nigeria and Nigeria has many languages, correct?

 Abidemi: That's true, yes.